khushipunia21/Music-Recommendation-System/README.md

 Algorithm 1:

 A dataset of songs with values of various features such as 'danceability', 'energy', 'key', 'loudness', 'acousticness', 'instrumentalness', 'liveness', 'valence',etc. was collected.
 Pre-processing of data was done and using K-Nearest Neighbors algorithm, most similar songs were collected and sorted based on their distance from the input song.
-Lesser the distance more is the similarity.
+Smaller the distance more is the similarity.

 ![App Screenshot](/screenshots/algo1.jpg)